Garden Advice

 Norway Spruce

-The good old Norway Spruce (Picea abies) is the classic variety of Christmas tree that’s been seen on these shores for decades.
+The good old Norway Spruce (Picea abies) is the classic variety of Christmas trees that’s been seen on these shores for decades.
 They come in a variety of different sizes and offer some great branches for decorating.

 Fraser Fir